DanyB0/lezioni-gui/README.md

-## Here the "main-gui.py" file contains the gui
+## The "main-gui.py" file contains the GUI
 ## The "main.py" file contains the "backend"